 Yard sale finds and thrift stores were especially helpful for my needs.
 Bookcases for icon books and articles.
-More supplies.
-Tracings of icons I have completed.
+And more supplies.
+Space for tracings of icons I have completed.
 Even a spice rack to store extra pigment.And, I was off.
 I knew that my progress would largely depend on developing an eye.
 This would be accomplished by studying those icons which were considered to be the best.
 I recognized that fresh eyes were needed to identify flaws and to make needed corrections; so I regularly left my work and returned an hour or so later to work again for several hours.
 In this way I sometimes put in 16 hour days.
-I collected and studied and tried to imitate these.
+I collected and studied and tried to imitate.
 I lovingly painted full-time.
-I began to collect the expensive supplies by asking for them as birthday and Christmas presents.
+I began to collect expensive supplies by asking for them as birthday and Christmas presents.
 I learned to find iconographer’s tools in unexpected places.
-Tiny brushes and brush rests manicurists use could be purchased for one tenth the price of those in fine art catalogs.
+Tiny brushes and brush rests that manicurists use for their tools could be purchased for one tenth the price of those in fine art catalogs.
 Bottle caps could be used as disposable palette cups.
 Old jars to clean brushes, of course.
 Soap slivers for cleaning brushes (no need to buy artist brush soap!).
-The oddest tool I have found is a Chinese ear pick which I use as a micro palette knife, just right for the few grains of alizarin one sometimes needs.
+The oddest tool I have found is a Chinese ear pick (that has a little cup at one end and is used to scrape out ear wax!) which I use as a micro palette knife, just right for the few grains of alizarin one sometimes needs.
 And then there is the hematite burnisher to be had, two for a dollar! in the dollar store.
 These are sold in the toy department as magnetic “rattlesnake eggs!!!!”
+Hematitle burnishers cost $60 or more and you may need several!
 The world is wonderful, isn’t it?
 I have purchased pigments directly from Moscow and Finland where the prices are very much lower.

 As time went on, and I began to collect the icons I had completed, my husband installed some shelving along 3 of my walls that surround me.
 All these eyes watch me as I have watched them.
 They are my companions, and lend a great sense of peace here.

 So now you have visited my studio, and I hope you have a small impression of the love I have for my work and the way with which it is created.
-I will spend the rest of my life this way.
+I hope to spend the rest of my life this way.